BahisD/BahisD/README.md

 - 👋 Hi, I’m @BahisD
 - 👀 I’m interested in financial analysis/management and working with data. ...
-- 🌱 I’m currently learning Microsoft D365 F&O
+- 🌱 I’m currently learning Microsoft D365 F&O.
 - 💞️ I’m looking to collaborate on any project which requires a deep financial analysis.
 - 📫 How to reach me?
 You can reach me @ bahisdelawery@yahoo.com
 - ⚡ Fun fact: I am a Gym Freak and a technology Geek.